1985 United States–Canada tornado outbreak: Newton Falls–Niles, Ohio/Wheatland–Hermitage, Pennsylvania

+F3 level damage in Newton Falls, Ohio.

 This violent tornado began in eastern Ohio and tore directly through the towns of Niles, Ohio, and Wheatland, Pennsylvania, producing F5 damage at both locations.
 The tornado killed 18 people, injured 310 others, and was the most violent and deadly of the 44 recorded that day.
 Registering F5 on the Fujita scale, it remains the easternmost recorded F5/EF5 tornado in the United States (as of 2025), the only F5 in Pennsylvania history, the last F5 in Ohio to date, and was also the most violent tornado reported in the United States in 1985.

 It first touched down in Ohio near the Ravenna Arsenal in Portage County around 6:30 PM EDT.
 Gathering strength, it moved quickly into Newton Falls in Trumbull County causing F3 to F4 damage through much of the town.
 While nearly 400 homes were heavily damaged or destroyed, no fatalities were recorded in Newton Falls, due to the storm-readiness of local authorities and its tornado siren.
 Additional homes were completely destroyed as the tornado struck the north side of Lordstown.
 Continuing east, the tornado reached F5 intensity as it tore through the north side of Niles.
 Hundreds of homes in the Niles area were destroyed, including several homes with anchor bolts that were swept away with the debris scattered downwind.
 The Niles Park Plaza shopping center was completely leveled and partially swept away at F5 intensity, with several of the fatalities occurring at that location.
 Steel girders were buckled at the shopping center, and a nearby retirement home and a skating rink were leveled as well.
 As the tornado struck an industrial area in Niles, large 30 ft tall metal petroleum storage tanks (each weighing 75000 lb) were torn from where they were anchored and thrown, some of which were tossed or bounced considerable distances.
 One of the tanks was found in the middle of a road, 60 yd from where it originated.
 The tornado weakened slightly as it tore through the north side of Hubbard and through the center of Coalburg, though many additional homes were still leveled in those areas.